-- Analysts are in control of features
+- Analysts control features

-- Facilitates better understanding of users
+- Feature Engineering facilitates better understanding of users

 - Features can be used for regular app analytics too, like segmentation

-- Considerably smaller size of data
+- Feature Engineering uses a considerably smaller size of data

 - Designing good features needs experience & business knowledge

-- Requires massive retrieval, aggregation and analysis of event data
+- Requires massive retrieval, aggregation, and analysis of event data

 - Events params and data can be different for various events